anomaly/prestans-docs/source/handlers.rst

 Raising Exceptions
 ==================

-As alluded to in our :doc:`api_design` chapter, prestans provides two distinct set of Exceptions.
+As alluded to in our :doc:`api_design` chapter, Prestans provides two distinct set of Exceptions.
 The first raised if you've configured your API incorrectly and the later used to send back meaningful error messages to the requesting client.

-This section deals with Exceptions that prestans expects you to use to raise meaningful REST error messages.
+This section deals with Exceptions that Prestans expects you to use to raise meaningful REST error messages.
 These are generally caused by the client sending you an inappropriate e.g the logged in user is not allowed to access or update an entity, or something simply not being found on the persistent data store.

 .. note:: :pep:`008` recommends that Exceptions that are errors should end with the Error suffix.